Is Epoxy Food Safe | FDA Guidelines and Safe Uses

-Epoxy & Food Contact: What’s Safe, What Isn’t (and Why)
+Epoxy And Food Contact: What's Safe, What Isn't (and Why)

 Is epoxy resin food-safe?
 It is among the most frequently posed questions by resin artists and hobby makers of DIYs; particularly when making tumblers, trays, serving boards, or countertops.
 The answer is, yes, but with significant restrictions, in some cases.
 Epoxies are not all created equal, and their usage will prove a difference.
 In this guide, you will de-pack FDA guidance, manufacturer claims and safe practices so that you can create confidently and still remain compliant.